umamimolecule/azure-durablefunctions-management/README.md

 ![Functions Console](docs/functionsconsole.png)

-The endpoints are located at `/{routeRoute}/orchestration/instances` (this will be `/api/orchestration/instances` unless you have overriden the default route prefix).
+The endpoints are located at `/{routeRoute}/orchestration/instances` (this will be `/api/orchestration/instances` unless you have overridden the default route prefix).

 ## Documentation